I. Course Prefix/Number: CAB 175

 IV.
 Learning Objectives

-2. Learn what image templates are and use them to aid in the construction of an illustration.
+- Demonstrate the use of image templates to aid in the construction of an illustration.

 • plagiarism (turning in work not written by you, or lacking proper citation),